markheath/durable-functions-video-processor-v2/README.md

 ﻿### Durable Functions Video Processor Demo

-This demo shows a very simple video processing workflow using the Azure Durable Functions extension and using version 2 of the Azure Functions runtime
+This demo shows a very simple video processing workflow using the Azure Durable Functions extension and using version 2 of the Azure Functions runtime.
+It is based on the demo application in my [Durable Functions Fundamentals course on Pluralsight](https://pluralsight.pxf.io/c/1192349/424552/7490?u=www%2Epluralsight%2Ecom%2Fcourses%2Fazure-durable-functions-fundamentals)

 To run this locally from Visual Studio you will need to create your own `local.settings.json` file with the following contents (filling in your personal email address and SendGrid key in order to be able to send emails):